MASD-Project/cpp_ref_impl/README.md

   not
   default](https://github.com/Microsoft/vcpkg/issues/4476#issuecomment-430175834)
   to C++ 14.
 You'll need to add ```cxxstd=14```.
-- You can skip the ODB libs (e.g. ```libodb libodb-pgsql```) if you are not targeting ORM support. **Very important***: vcpkg at present only has ODB 2.4 support, but our test project requires ODB 2.5 because it uses C++ 17 features.
-If you'd like to build it, you should use the [MASD Branch](https://github.com/MASD-Project/vcpkg/commits/masd) of our vcpkg fork.
+- You can skip the ODB libs (e.g. ```libodb libodb-pgsql libodb-sqlite```) if you are not targeting ORM support. **Very important**: vcpkg at present only has ODB 2.4 support, but our test project requires ODB 2.5 because it uses C++ 17 features.
+If you are using mainline vcpkg, please have a look at the patches on the [MASD Branch](https://github.com/MASD-Project/vcpkg/commits/masd) of our vcpkg fork.